rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 #### Filtering nodes graphically

 Node resources are displayed in the Resources page.
-Setting the project menu in the navigation bar will include Nodes to just those within that project's resource model.
+Setting the project menu in the navigation bar will list just the Nodes in that project's resource model.

 Nodes can be filtered using include and exclude patterns by using the Filter form.
 The form can be opened by pressing the "Filter" link.